Lefty Frizzell: Recording career

 Despite his massive success, things began to go downhill for Frizzell.
 He fired his manager and band, and joined the Grand Ole Opry; however, he quit very soon thereafter.
-Even though he was earning a lot of money, he was spending almost all of it.
+Though he was earning a lot of money, he was spending almost all of it.
 He began to work with the Arkansas-born singer-songwriter Wayne Raney, but the sessions were considered a failure.

 Frizell had an automobile accident in 1952, moved to Los Angeles in early 1953, and earned a spot as a regular cast member on the Town Hall Party television show on KTTV.
-His songs still charted, but only one entered the Top 10 that year.
+His songs still charted, but only one entered the top 10 that year.

 In January 1954, Frizzell had another automobile accident, near E.S.
-Richardson Elementary School in Minden in Webster Parish, Louisiana, through which he passed after leaving the Louisiana Hayride in Shreveport en route to a concert in Mississippi.
+Richardson Elementary School in Minden, Louisiana, through which he passed after leaving the Louisiana Hayride in Shreveport en route to a concert in Mississippi.
 His Cadillac struck the Nash station wagon parked at the home of its owner, R. Harmon Drew, Sr., the former city judge and later a member of the Louisiana House of Representatives.
 Frizzell apologized, said that he hoped to visit Minden again under more favorable circumstances, posted bond, and took a taxicab back to Shreveport, from which he flew to his destination.
-In early 1954, he reached the Top 10 for the last time for five years.
+In early 1954, he reached the top 10 for the last time for five years.

-Having had few hits in the middle-late 1950s, he felt burnt out and had little energy for his career.
+Having had few hits in the middle to late 1950s, he felt burnt out and had little energy for his career.
 He became frustrated that Columbia Records did not release what he thought to be his best material, so he stopped writing and recording songs.
 He toured extensively, however.

 In 1959, deciding on change, Frizell began to work at Nashville's Cedarwood Publishing Company with Jim Denny.
 His first Top 10 hit in five years came with "Long Black Veil" that year.
-He moved to Nashville in 1960 after the Town Hall Party closed, and began touring and recording more and more, scoring some minor hits.
+He moved to Nashville in 1960 after the Town Hall Party closed and began touring and recording more and more, scoring some minor hits.

-Lefty's last big hit came in 1964 with the No. 1 song "Saginaw, Michigan", which earned him a Grammy nomination.
-The next year, "She's Gone, Gone, Gone" was his last Top 20 hit.
+Lefty's last big hit came in 1964 with the number-one song "Saginaw, Michigan", which earned him a Grammy nomination.
+The next year, "She's Gone, Gone, Gone" was his last top-20 hit.
 However, "I Never Go Around Mirrors" from his last studio album The Legendary is considered one of the greatest country songs of all time.
-It has been recorded over 22 times since with Keith Whitley's version standing out as one of the best versions.
+It has been recorded over 22 times since, with Keith Whitley's version standing out as one of the best versions.